sdarwin/ansible-route53-dynamic-dns/README.md

 On the ansible control machine, install boto3 and the AWS CLI.
 Configure the cli with credentials to be able to launch cloudformation stacks. `aws configure`.
 Refer to scripts/install-control-node.sh.
 The IAM user requires a set of permissions covered in files/iam_policy_route53_ddns_admin_general, that could be locked down further.

+In the inventory, add hosts to the route53_ddns_clients group.

 The playbook can be run in its entirety, or only in sections:

 Everything: